Bartholomew J. Eustace: Early life

 Bartholomew Eustace was born October 9, 1887, on the Lower East Side of Manhattan in New York City.
 He was the elder of two sons of Bartholomew Ambrose and Elizabeth (née Nolan) Eustace, both natives of Ireland.
 His father worked as a bookkeeper.

 Eustace graduated from St. Francis Xavier College in 1910.
-He then began his studies for the priesthood at St. Joseph's Seminary in Yonkers.
+He then began his studies for the priesthood at St. Joseph's Seminary in Yonkers, New York.
 He won a scholarship to Rome, where he completed his theological studies at the Pontifical North American College and earned a doctorate in theology.

 Priesthood

 While studying in Rome, Eustace was ordained a priest for the Archdiocese of New York on November 1, 1914, by Bishop Alessio Ascalesi.
-Upon his return to New York the following summer, Eustace was appointed an assistant pastor at Blessed Sacrament Parish in New Rochelle.
+Upon his return to New York the following summer, the archdiocese assigned Eustace as an assistant pastor at Blessed Sacrament Parish in New Rochelle.
 He remained there for one year before joining the faculty of St. Joseph's Seminary in 1916 as professor of philosophy and liturgy.
 During World War I, Eustace also served as a chaplain at the Pelham Bay Naval Training Station in New York City.

-At St. Joseph's, Eustace earned a reputation as a liturgical scholar, publishing an English translation of Pope Benedict XIII's Memoriale Rituum in 1935 and often serving as master of ceremonies to Cardinal Patrick Hayes.
+At St. Joseph's, Eustace earned a reputation as a liturgical scholar, publishing in 1935 an English translation of Pope Benedict XIII's 1920 Memoriale Rituum, a set of instructions for liturgy in small churches.
+Eustace often served as master of ceremonies to Cardinal Patrick Hayes.
 Among his students was James McIntyre, who would become a cardinal in 1953.
-Eustace remained at the seminary for 21 years, until he was appointed pastor at Blessed Sacrament Parish in New Rochelle in September 1937.
+He remained at the seminary for 21 years, until being appointed pastor at Blessed Sacrament Parish in September 1937.